Get Employer Support

 - Second, review the daily schedule for the conference to identify the educational sessions and networking events that address the specific needs within your facility.
 Create and download a personalized agenda here.

 - Third, begin preparing your proposal.
 Here are some talking points to help you along:

 Why Should You Attend?

-The Symposium on Advanced Wound Care Fall (SAWC Spring) meeting is the premier interdisciplinary wound care program in this clinical field and is the largest annual gathering of wound care clinicians in the United States.
-Between the Fall and Spring meetings, more than 3,000 physicians, podiatrists, nurses, therapists, and researchers are expected to attend the SAWC meetings.
+The Symposium on Advanced Wound Care Spring (SAWC Spring) meeting is the premier interdisciplinary wound care program in this clinical field and is the largest annual gathering of wound care clinicians in the United States.
+Between the Fall and Spring offerings, more than 3,000 physicians, podiatrists, nurses, therapists, and researchers are expected to attend the SAWC meetings.

 No other wound care conference offers the level of education, number of quality sessions, or gathering of renowned educators.

 SAWC Spring provides outstanding networking opportunities with faculty and attendees from the United States and around the world.